310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Anyway.
 I’ve gotten pretty used to your eccentric behavior, but you have to explain clearly what happened to the others.

-Especially to all your important friends that you work with in Ryuseitai.
+Especially to all your important pals that you work with in Ryuseitai.

 Saying you can’t work because of a personal problem usually won’t cut it.